 Kalinchowk Rural Municipality (Gaupalika) is located in the Dolakha District.
-It is one of beautiful travel destination for sighting of panoramic view of high Himalayas ranging from Everest, Gaurishanker to Annapurna.
+It is one of beautiful travel destination for the sighting of a panoramic view of the high Himalayas ranging from Everest, Gaurishanker to Annapurna.

 Upon reaching the Kalinchowk Peak, one gets overwhelmed by the sighting of panoramic view of high Himalayas ranging from Everest to Annapurna.
 One on close range is the Gaurishankar Himalaya.

 Gaurishankar Himalaya is the world second highest peak of the Gaurishankar region.
 Gaurishanker is the combination of two words: Gauri and Shankar (goddess and god according to Hindu mythology).
 It is situated along the western edge of the Rolwaling Himal.
 The Himalaya is formed of two summits: the northern (bit higher) than Southern summit thus called Gaurishankar which has steep slopes on all sides with corn iced ridges.

 Hindu believes that the goddess grants wish of those who visit her temple situated in the peak of the hill.
 For those who avoid or feel uncomfortable to see animal sacrificed, a replica of the goddess has been established separately for sacrificing animals and birds at Kalinchowk.
 The ridge (peak) where the goddess is located falls between Tamakosi River in the west and Sunkosi River in the east.